truecharts/public/charts/stable/tailscale/docs/How-To-Guide.md

 - Keep `Userspace` checked (default) unless you wish to create your own Wireguard tunnels,
 - The default for `Accept DNS` is unchecked but enabling it will pass your Global Nameservers from Tailscale to your local install
 - Change `Routes` to the routes you wish Tailscale to have access to on the devices it's connected, such as my LAN in the example
-- Extra Args passes `UP_ARGS` from the `tailscale up` command to the chart.
+- `Extra Args` passes arguments/flags to the `tailscale up` command.
 The most common one is `--advertise-exit-node` to pass traffic through tailscale like a private VPN.
-For more Extra Arghs please check the[Tailscale Knowledge Base](https://tailscale.com/kb/1080/cli/#up)
+For more Extra Args please check the [Tailscale Knowledge Base](https://tailscale.com/kb/1080/cli/#up)

 ![tailscale-step-3](img/How-To-Image-2.png)